oseliocandido/Attendance-System/README.md

 - Attendance records can be created and modified.
 - Each attendance record is associated with a user ID and includes date, time, and type.
 - It is possible to fetch attendance records based on user ID and specific time periods.
+- The user can retrieve the records of attendance with date range related to current and previous two months only.

 ## Section 1: User Management